 Lakshmi as King of Coins in Universal Goddess Tarot by Maria Caratti&Antonella Platano

-Lakshmi w Goddess Guidance Oracle Cards by Doreen Virtue
+Lakshmi in Goddess Guidance Oracle Cards by Doreen Virtue

 and in Ascended Masters Oracle Cards by Doreen Virtue